caluche/backbone-simple-framework/public/js/fw/DOC.md

 ### Dependencies :

 - underscore
 - jquery
 - backbone
 - whenjs (should probably be replaced for a lighter implementation)

-- es5-polyfill (needed by when.js in IE8-9)
+- es5-shim (needed by when.js in IE8-9)

-_NOTE: `es6-promise` cannot be used as is, cause it silently fails when an error is thrown in a `then` callback_

 - requirejs (hard dependency - _should be replaced by Grunt or Browserify_)
 - PreloadJS (default plugin for assets loading - _optionnal_)

+_NOTES:_
+- `es6-promise` cannot be used as is, cause it silently fails when an error is thrown in a `then` callback_
-_At that time, Georgette cannot be used without RequireJS._
+- _At that time, Georgette cannot be used without RequireJS._

 ### Installing with [bower](http://bower.io/#installing-bower)

-_bower.json_

 your `bower.json` configuration file must include these lines